The Use of Econometric and Statistical Analysis in Damages Assessments

 While writing this chapter, I asked a number of lawyers with whom Cornerstone Research has previously worked what they would like to know about econometrics or regression analysis (the two terms are largely synonymous for the purposes of this chapter).
 Other than ‘What is regression analysis?’, one particularly colourful response captured the general mood: ‘Even the words “regression analysis” send a chill down my spine!’

 The genesis of these feelings is not difficult to understand.
-At its worst, the part of an expert report that presents econometric analysis is dense and hard to follow, while the debate between experts becomes incomprehensible as terms like ‘heteroscedasticity’, ‘omitted variable bias’, ‘mis-specification’ and ‘failure to reject the null hypothesis’ fly back and forth like guided missiles.
+At its worst, the part of an expert report that presents econometric analysis is dense and hard to follow, while the debate between experts becomes incomprehensible as terms such as ‘heteroscedasticity’, ‘omitted variable bias’, ‘mis-specification’ and ‘failure to reject the null hypothesis’ fly back and forth like guided missiles.

 - There are some fundamental elements of regression analysis that practitioners of international arbitration should feel comfortable with (just as many antitrust lawyers do).
-This chapter attempts to lay out some, though certainly not all, of those elements.
+This chapter attempts to lay out some, though certainly not all, those elements.

 - It is true that regression analysis can give rise to complex technical debates.
 Nonetheless: